-There are several types of towage operations, each with its own unique challenges and risks.
+There are several types of towage operations, each of which brings its own challenges and risks.
 These towage operations can be summarized as follows:

-- Ship-assist towage: assisting self-propelled vessels underway, typically during arrival, departure, or shifting within the Harbour - Dead tows: assisting vessels without propulsion, such as (but not limited to) deadships, barges, pontoons, or rigs during entry, departure, or shifting within the Harbour - General towage: activities typically undertaken by workboats, including the towage of smaller barges and pontoons within the limits of the Harbour - Project towage: unusual towage activities requiring special consideration, such as assisting with the launching of vessels
+- Ship-assist towage: assisting self-propelled vessels underway, typically during arrival, departure, or shifting within the Harbour - Dead tows: assisting vessels without propulsion, such as (but not limited to) deadships, barges, pontoons, or rigs during entry, departure, or shifting within the Harbour - General towage: activities typically undertaken by workboats, including towage of smaller barges and pontoons within the limits of the Harbour

+Project towage: unusual towage activities requiring special consideration, such as assisting with the launching of vessels

-The most frequent type of towage undertaken within the Harbour is ship-assist towage.
-Tug requirement matrices have been developed to guide masters on the number of tugs that should be ordered, considering the size of vessels and the locations of the towage operations.
+Generally, the most frequent type of towage undertaken within the harbours is ship-assist towage.
+Based on experience when tugs were stationed at the Harbour, a tug requirements matrix has been developed to guide masters on the number of tugs that should be ordered, considering the size of the vessel and the location of the towage operation.

-Ship-assist towage matrices
+Ship-assist towage matrix

-The following ship-assist towage matrices set the baseline guidance for the minimum towage requirements for self-propelled vessels manoeuvring and transiting within the Harbour.
-The towage matrices have been derived from experience, analysis of vessel movements (including discussions with pilots and tug operators), and risk assessment.
-Masters must order tugs to assist their vessels in accordance with the towage matrices.
+The ship-assist towage matrix sets baseline guidance for the minimum towage requirement for self-propelled vessels arriving at, departing from, or shifting within the Harbour.
+The towage matrix has been derived from experience, analysis of vessel movements (including discussions with pilots and tug operators), and risk assessment.
+Without consultation with a pilot, masters must order tugs to assist their vessels in accordance with the towage matrix: